peteroupc/peteroupc.github.io/randmisc.md

 <a id=Bernoulli_Distribution_for_Cumulative_Distribution_Functions></a>
 ### Bernoulli Distribution for Cumulative Distribution Functions

-Suppose a real number _z_ is given (which might be a uniform PSRN or a rational number).
+Suppose a real number _z_ is given (which might be a uniform partially-sampled random number [PSRN] or a rational number).
 If a probability distribution&mdash;

 - has a probability density function (PDF) (as with the normal or exponential distribution), and
 - has an arbitrary-precision sampler that returns a uniform PSRN _X_,